May 15th 2004

 and managed to keep the half time score to 3-0 to Opotiki.

-The second half started badly for both teams with an altercation early on, which had
+The second half started badly for both teams with an altercation early on, which

 two players sent off, leaving both teams with 10 players.
-Awakeri lifted their game
+Awakeri lifted their

 and began to put together a top display of football.
-Midfielders Scott Wilson, Daniel
+Midfielders Scott Wilson,

-Jones and Tyler Hunt began to put the ball wide and into gaps for their forwards to
+Jones and Tyler Hunt began to put the ball wide and into gaps for their forwards

 run onto.
 Midfielder Paddy Deegan snapped two quick goals, with striker Richmond

 Brown slotting one pass the keeper soon after.
-Jarred Scoles scored the best of the day
+Jarred Scoles scored the best

-with a solo effort down the right wing thumping it pass the keeper into the top left
+with a solo effort down the right wing thumping it pass the keeper into the

 corner.

-Brad Armstrong was named player of the day for Awakeri, with all players showing
+Brad Armstrong was named player of the day for Awakeri, with all players

 100% commitment.
 The final score was 4 - 3 to Awakeri.